-- 6.2.1. procedural irregularity in the recommending and/or making of the decision appealed against; - 6.2.2. new evidence not known to the student at the date of the decision being appealed which becomes apparent since the date of that decision. - 6.3.
-The grounds of the appeal will be considered by the Academic Registrar and where eligibility criteria are deemed to have been met, the appeal will be considered by the Academic Appeals Committee in accordance with the Academic Appeals Policy and Procedure. - 6.4.
+- procedural irregularity in the recommending and/or making of the decision appealed against; - new evidence not known to the student at the date of the decision being appealed which becomes apparent since the date of that decision. - 6.3.
+The grounds of the appeal will be considered by the Academic Registrar and where eligibility criteria is deemed to have been met, the appeal will be considered by the Academic Appeals Committee in accordance with the Academic Appeals Policy and Procedure. - 6.4.
 Where a student believes any decision has been reached by a misapplication of Institute policies or procedures-

-International Students may lodge a complaint with:
+International Students may lodge a complaint with